 And while its headstock looked similar to that on the Tele, the P-Bass didn’t look completely like a big brother, as it’s a double-cut instrument, with a large pickguard that covers both cutaway horns.

 In 1954, the Precision underwent several significant changes, and while modifications to the Telecaster occurred around the same time, those on the P-Bass also owed a tip of the headstock to Fender’s newer solidbody guitar, the double-cut Stratocaster introduced the same year.
-Perhaps the most important change was the a forearm bevel on the front and a “belly cut” on the back, essentially matching the profile of the Stratocaster.
-It’s worth noting that some “slab” Precision Bass bodies were reportedly used by the company as late as 1957.
+Perhaps the most important change was the a forearm bevel on the front and a “belly cut” on the back, essentially matching the profile of the Stratocaster (some without the belly cut, known as “slab” bodies, were made as late as 1957).

 While the overall aesthetics of the mid-’50s P-Bass tilted more toward the Stratocaster instead of the Telecaster, its peghead retained the Tele-type profile.Other transitions happened in 1955, including steel bridge saddles replacing the pressed-fiber units, and the pickup was given staggered-height polepieces to better balance string output.

-The difference in comfort between the early-’50s and mid-’50s “in-between” P-Basses is immediately obvious, thanks to the contouring on the latter models, but many mid-’50s Precisions also have the reputation of being surprisingly lightweight.
+The difference in comfort between the early- and mid-’50s P-Basses is obvious thanks to the contouring on the latter, but many mid-’50s examples also have the reputation of being surprisingly light.

-The “in between” Precision Bass was around about as long as the original configuration P-Bass, and demonstrated that the company was forging ahead with improvements on a unique and acclaimed instrument that would ultimately have an important impact on popular music.
+The in-between Precision was around about as long as the original, and proved the company was forging ahead with improvements that would make a huge impact on popular music.